 'I ask that the policies of the latest Fisheries Management Reforms including Vessel Monitoring Systems for commercial line fishing vessels be reviewed and rejected.
 As commercial fishers we are already heavily monitored and our reporting obligations are already very stringent and thorough.
-There is no guarantee that data collected from Vessel Monitoring Systems will not be made available to the wider community.
+There is no quarantee that data collected from Vessel Monitoring Systems will not be made available to the wider community.
 I do not trust third party data collectors or the Department of Fisheries to keep my intellectual property confidential.
-I believe that the introduction of VMS will have a devastating impact on fisheries sustainability by potentially giving hundreds of thousands of recreational fisherman access to previously unknown fishing locations and environmental cycles'.
+I believe act reation mental cycles in the second section and the section and the second section and the section and the second section and the section and that the introduction of VMS will have a devastating impact on fisheries sustainability by potentially giving hundreds of thousands of recreational fisherman access to previously unknown fishing locations and environmental cycles'.